aelassas/servy/README.md

 Servy continuously monitors your app, restarting it automatically if it crashes, hangs, or stops.
 It is perfect for keeping non-service apps running in the background without having to rewrite them as services.
 Use it to run Node.js, Python, .NET, Java, Go, Rust, PHP, or Ruby applications; keep web servers, background workers, sync tools, or daemons alive after reboots; and automate task runners, schedulers, or scripts in production with built-in health checks, logging, and restart policies.

 ## Getting Started
 You have two options to install Servy.
-Download and [install manually](https://github.com/aelassas/servy/wiki/Installation-Guide#manual-download-and-install) or use a package manager such as WinGet or Chocolatey.
+Download and [install manually](https://github.com/aelassas/servy/wiki/Installation-Guide#manual-download-and-install) or use a package manager such as WinGet, Chocolatey or Scoop.

-Make sure you have [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/), [Chocolatey](https://chocolatey.org/install), or [Scoop](https://scoop.sh/) installed.
+Make sure you have [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/), [Chocolatey](https://chocolatey.org/install) or [Scoop](https://scoop.sh/) installed.

 Run one of the following commands as administrator from Command Prompt or PowerShell: